tyvren/somnium/README.md

 **Dependencies**
 - multilib repository, pipewire and network manager must be added during arch install.
-- Secure boot must be disabled in UEFI for systemd bootloader use.
+- Secure boot must be disabled in UEFI.
+If you'd prefer to use secure boot you will need to follow the Arch wiki to configure it after the setup is complete.

 **This script is meant to be used as an automated setup for new arch systems.
 Clean installs are recommended, as I can not guarantee the functionality when applied to a pre-configured system.**